Tom Quirk plays a lot of video games, but when he isn't, he is reading fantasy novels and watching way more television than is healthy.

 And no analysis of the characters would be complete without at least one paragraph writing about how great BD-1 is.
 BD is your friendly droid companion who joins Cal early on.
 BD has soared to the top of my list of best Star Wars droids after this game.
 He is enormously expressive, from his WALL-E-like eyes, to his habit of diving in and rummaging around chests he finds, to how there is literally a button on the PS4 d-pad to interact with him while he is riding on Cal’s back, Ratchet and Clank-style.

 Fallen Order’s gameplay can be compared to a mix of Dark Souls and Tomb Raider.
 Like Dark Souls, levels are labyrinthine and filled with shortcuts looping back to the limited save points.
 You have a limited number of healing stims, which are recharged whenever you rest at a meditation point.
 All enemies also respawn whenever you rest.
 Cal steadily unlocks new Force abilities and upgrades for BD-1 which unlock new areas, and encourage backtracking to find gameplay upgrades and cosmetic options.
-Combat can also be pretty challenging on the higher difficulties; Cal’s no Starkiller from The Force Awakens games.
+Combat can also be pretty challenging on the higher difficulties; Cal’s no Starkiller from The Force Unleashed games.

 The game also takes much influence from Uncharted, Tomb Raider, and Respawn’s own Titanfall franchise.
 In between hacking up Stormtroopers and wildlife, you complete Force-assisted platforming challenges, such as wall-running, swinging on vines and completing puzzles.